Meet Devan: 2024 Stewart Scholar and 2025 Scholar

 “I owe my life to modern medicine, and crucially, access to medicine,” says Devan.

-In fall of 2024, he will begin studies in Global Health at Harvard University.
+In fall of 2024, he began studying Biophysics and Global Health & Health Policy at Harvard University.

 Devan’s Advocacy Project